-There were a total of 21 cases reported during 2013/14, against a full year threshold of 10.
-All cases have been reviewed in depth and discussed with the NHS Trust Development Authority (TDA).
-An action plan to prevent further cases has been submitted to the TDA.
+Our year end number of reported cases is 21, against a full year threshold of 10.
+All cases have been reviewed in depth and discussed with the Trust Development Authority (TDA).
+An action plan to prevent further cases has been submitted to TDA.

-Recommendations have been made across the Trust relating to quicker isolation and timeliness of samples being taken on admission.
-The deep cleaning schedule has also been reviewed to identify further improvements.
+Recommendations have been made across the trust relating to quicker isolation and timeliness of samples being taken on admission.

+Also the deep cleaning schedule has been reviewed to identify further improvements

-We are already doing well in keeping rates down, however, we aim to improve these rates even further over the coming year.
+We are already doing very well in keeping rates down however we aim to improve these rates even further over the coming year.